 1.2.
 Any terms of the Buyer, which oppose or supplement these GTC shall not become part of the contract unless DWS has given express consent to their validity in writing.

 1.3.
-These GTC shall also apply if DWS completes the delivery without attaching these GTC or does not attach these GTC to future transactions in specific cases.
+This GTC shall also apply if DWS completes the delivery without attaching these GTC or does not attach these GTC to future transactions in specific cases.

 1.4.
 Additional or deviating agreements regarding these GTC concluded between DWS and the Buyer for the implementation of a contract must be made in writing.
 This also applies to the cancellation of the written form requirement.
-Rights to which DWS is entitled beyond these GTC pursuant to statutory provisions shall not be affected.
+The rights to which DWS is entitled beyond this GTC pursuant to statutory provisions shall not be affected.

 Article 2 – Offer and conclusion of a contract

 2.1.
 DWS’ invitation for offers and prices are indicated in the DWS’ Web Shop, are subject to change and are not binding unless they are expressly indicated as binding.
 DWS has the exclusive right to modify the software and the prices by sending an advance written notice to the Buyer 30 days before the implementation of the changes.